What is "Collateral?"

 Loans made without collateral are unsecured loans.

-- When a bank account holder writes a check that results in an overdraft, which the bank pays, anyway, the account holder's negative balance is considered an unsecured loan by the bank (unless the account holder has funds in other accounts to apply towards the overdraft).
+- When a bank account holder writes a check that results in an overdraft, and when the bank pays, anyway, the account holder's negative balance is an unsecure loan by the bank (unless the account holder has funds in other accounts to apply towards the overdraft).

 - Student loans are a common form of unsecure lending, where the lender (usually the government) has no direct claim on the